ystv/internal-site/README.md

 In the new folder, copy the `.env` file to `.env.local`.

+Then run `yarn` to install all the dependencies.

 You will also need to set up the following:

 ### Postgres Database